Kiruna Tours Arctic Header

 What happens if I miss the last train back to Kiruna?

 You may need an expensive taxi or an unplanned overnight stay.
-Avoid this by confirming the last return before leaving Kiruna and building the day with a buffer.
+Always confirm the last return train before leaving Kiruna.